Skip to main content

 National College Credit Recommendation Service

 Maalot Educational Network | Evaluated Learning Experience

 September 2009 - Present.

 Traditional classroom model

-Upon successful completion of the course, students will be able to: demonstrate a firm grasp of major issues in contemporary scientific theory and methodology as well as an ability to address those issues from the perspective of traditional Jewish thought.
+Upon successful completion of the course, students will be able to: analyze and evaluate major issues in contemporary scientific theory and methodology and address those issues from the perspective of traditional Jewish thought.

-Topics covered in this course are: how recent developments in science cohere with basic tenets of Judaism; presuppositions of scientific methodology; the limits of science; conflict resolution within science and between science and Judaism; scientific presuppositions of Judaism.
+Major topics taught in this course include: how recent developments in science cohere with basic tenets of Judaism; presuppositions of scientific methodology; the limits of science; conflict resolution within science and between science and Judaism; scientific presuppositions of Judaism.
+Topics may vary.
 Methods of instruction include lecture, discussion, and textual preparation.

 In the upper division baccalaureate degree category, 3 semester hours in Philosophy, Religion, Judaic/Hebraic Studies, or General Science (10/10) (8/15 revalidation) (3/21 revalidation).